adibayaseen/HKRCPI/README.md

 HKRCPI: Heterogeneous Kernel Representation for Compound-Protein Interaction Prediction A Heterogeneous Kernel-based method that perdict classification of a compound and protein pair as interacting or non-interacting.This network captures protein features and Circular Fingerprint repersatation of SMILES.
 # Abstract
+Abstract
+Motivation:
+Machine learning based prediction of compound-protein interactions (CPIs) is important for drug design, screening and repurposing studies and can improve the efficiency and cost-effectiveness of wet lab assays.
+Despite the publication of many research papers reporting CPI predictors in the recent years, we have observed a number of fundamental issues in experiment design that lead to over optimistic estimates of model performance.
+Results:
+In this paper, we analyze the impact of several important factors affecting generalization perfor-mance of CPI predictors that are overlooked in existing work:
+1. Similarity between training and test examples in cross-validation
+2. The strategy for generating negative examples, in the absence of experimentally verified negative examples.
+3. Choice of evaluation protocols and performance metrics and their alignment with real-world use of CPI predictors in screening large compound libraries.
+Using both an existing state-of-the-art method (CPI-NN) and a proposed kernel based approach, we have found that assessment of predictive performance of CPI predictors requires careful con-trol over similarity between training and test examples.
+We also show that random pairing for gen-erating synthetic negative examples for training and performance evaluation results in models with better generalization performance in comparison to more sophisticated strategies used in existing studies.
+Furthermore, we have found that our kernel based approach, despite its simple design, exceeds the prediction performance of CPI-NN.
+We have used the proposed model for compound screening of several proteins including SARS-CoV-2 Spike and Human ACE2 proteins and found strong evidence in support of its top hits.

 ## Set Up Environment
 ```